EnzoSeason/keeper/README.md

   - **Reporting Controller**: It has 2 endpoint

-    - `POST`: It receives the data sources from the web app, and return nothing if success
+    - `POST`: It receives the data sources from the web app, clean up data, and write them into database.It returns nothing if success

+    - `POST`: It receives the command that asks the App to read the data from database, create the report, and save the results into database

     - `GET`: It returns the reporting results.